 “Kuwait can go higher than current output and is ready to meet any increases OPEC authorises,” explained Sheikh Nawaf Saud Al-Sabah in Doha, adding “We have never touched the offshore in Kuwait.
 The first offshore drill rig arrived in Kuwait a week ago and will start soon.”

-Furthermore, the new refinery, which is expected to come online by the end of 2022, “will be the largest refinery in the world at 615,000 barrels of oil a day capacity,” according to Sheikh Al-Sabah, who further elaborated that it would help meet increased demand from Europe and elsewhere.
+Furthermore, the new refinery, which is expected to come online by the end of 2022, “will be the largest refinery in the world at 615,000 barrels of oil a day capacity,” according to Sheikh Al-Sabah, who believes this will help meet increased demand from Europe and elsewhere.